 Spoofing is accomplished by special NOC equipment (Hybrid Gateway) that causes TCP acknowledgments to be returned to the sender very quickly.
 It does this by spoofing (pretending to be the remote site) and acknowledging the packets instantly, at the same time as it forwards the packets to the remote site.
 TCP sees rapid acknowledgments and therefore ramps up its speed quickly.
 The Hybrid Gateway also looks for the real acknowledgments and discards them.
 If an acknowledgment is missed, the Hybrid Gateway resends the packet from its buffer.
 It is in this manner that multi-megabit speeds are made possible over satellite.

-Satellite broadband Internet connections use a communications satellite and a dish to connect you to the Internet.
+Satellite broadband Internet connections use a communications satellite and

-The nature of satellite internet connections
+Advantages of a satellite internet broadband connections are: several times

 Satellite Internet systems are an excellent, although rather pricey, option for people in rural areas where Digital Subscriber Line (DSL) and cable modem connections are not available.
 A satellite installation can be used even where the most basic utilities are lacking, if there is a generator or battery power supply that can produce enough electricity to run a desktop computer system.
 The two-way satellite Internet option offers an always-on connection that bypasses the dial-up process.
 In this respect, the satellite system resembles a cable modem Internet connection.
 But this asset can also be a liability, unless a firewall is used to protect the computer against hack attempts.